-2) The New Choices Waiver (NCW) offers transitional services for seniors who are currently living in an assisted living facility or a nursing home, but wish to transition back into the community.
+2) The New Choices Waiver (NCW) offers transitional services for seniors who are currently living in an assisted living facility, small health care facility, or a nursing home, but wish to transition back into the community.
 Benefits provided via this waiver include assistive technology, adult day care, chore services, personal emergency response systems, and respite care.

 Being over the income and / or resource limit(s) does not mean one cannot become Medicaid eligible.
 For instance, Utah has a Medically Needy program, also called a Spenddown program.
 Basically, the spenddown amount (the amount over the income limit) can be thought of as a deductible.
 One pays their “excess” income on medical bills, and once they have spent their income down to the income limit, they become Medicaid eligible for the remainder of the spenddown period.
 For those over the asset limit, one option is to use excess assets to pay debt or make home / vehicle modifications.
 An irrevocable funeral trust can also be purchased.